fawwaz-tasneem/Tic-Tac-Toe/Documentation.md

 ### 5.1 Modular Structure

-The project is divided into several modules:
+The project is organized into several modules:

 - **main.cpp:**
-  The entry point that initializes and runs the game.
+  The application entry point; it initializes the game and calls `Game::run()`.

 - **Game Module (Game.h / Game.cpp):**
-  Manages the game loop, event handling (mouse clicks, key presses, window resizing), UI layout, background toggling, and game state.
+  Manages the game loop, event handling (mouse clicks, key presses, window resizing), dynamic UI layout, background toggling, and overall game state.

 - **Board Module (HexBoard.h / HexBoard.cpp):**
-  Implements the hexagonal board using axial coordinates, including cell generation, axial-to-pixel conversion, move placement, and win checking.
+  Implements the hexagonal board using axial coordinates, including:
+  - Cell generation (based on axial coordinate constraints).
+  - Axial-to-pixel conversion.
+  - Move placement.
+  - Win condition checking.

 - **UI Module (UI.h / UI.cpp):**
-  Provides functions for rendering text with drop shadows, centering text, and animating the winner message using different fonts.
+  Provides helper functions for rendering text with drop shadows, centering text, and animating the winner message.
+Two different fonts are used:
+  - A standard sans-serif font (Arial) for general UI text.
+  - A cursive font for the winner text.

 - **Colors Module (Colors.cpp):**
-  Contains global color definitions (e.g., AMU_RED, AMU_GREEN, AMU_WHITE) used to maintain a consistent theme.
+  Contains global color definitions (e.g., AMU\_RED, AMU\_GREEN, AMU\_WHITE) used throughout the project.

 ### 5.2 Event Handling

 - **Mouse Clicks:**
-  Clicks are processed by converting the screen coordinates to board coordinates and checking proximity to cell centers.
+  Mouse clicks are processed by converting screen coordinates to board coordinates and checking for proximity to cell centers.

 - **Keyboard Input:**
   - **R Key:** Resets the game.
   - **B Key:** Toggles the background color.

 - **Window Resizing:**
-  The view and board offset are recalculated on resize events to maintain proper UI layout.
+  On resize events, the view and UI element positions are recalculated to maintain proper layout.

 ### 5.3 Debugging

-- Debug messages print to the terminal for:
+Debug statements are printed to the terminal for:
-  - Each move (with cell coordinates).
+- Each move (showing the cell’s axial coordinates).
-  - Winning condition detection (with starting cell, direction, and neighbor coordinates).
+- Win condition detection (showing the starting cell, direction, and coordinates of consecutive neighbors).
 - Game resets and background toggles.

 ---

 ## 6. Future Enhancements

-Potential future improvements include:
+Some potential future improvements include:
 - **AI Opponent:**
-  Adding an AI component for single-player mode.
+  Implementing an AI component for single-player mode.
 - **Audio Effects:**
-  Integrating sound effects for moves, wins, and other interactions.
+  Adding sound effects for moves, wins, and UI interactions.
 - **Enhanced Animations:**
-  More sophisticated animations (e.g., particle effects) for better visual appeal.
+  Introducing more sophisticated animations and particle effects.
 - **Settings Menu:**
-  A runtime interface for adjusting UI settings (font sizes, colors, sound volume).
+  A user interface for adjusting UI parameters (e.g., font sizes, colors, sound volume).
 - **Online Multiplayer:**
   Enabling networked gameplay for competitive matches.